Skip to main content

 1. In the menu bar, select Help, then click Show Logs in Finder.

 Screenshot of the "GitHub Desktop" menu bar on a Mac.
-Under the expanded "Help" dropdown menu, a cursor hovers over "Show Logs in Finder", highlighted in blue.
+Under the expanded "Help" dropdown menu, "Show Logs in Finder" is highlighted blue.

 2. Select the log file from the date when you encountered the authentication error.